coreui/coreui/site/content/docs/4.0/content/typography.md

 ## Global settings

-Bootstrap sets basic global display, typography, and link styles.
+CoreUI for Bootstrap sets basic global display, typography, and link styles.
 When more control is needed, check out the [textual utility classes]({{< docsref "/utilities/text" >}}).

 - Use a [native font stack]({{< docsref "/content/reboot#native-font-stack" >}}) that selects the best `font-family` for each OS and device.
 - For a more inclusive and accessible type scale, we use the browser's default root `font-size` (typically 16px) so visitors can customize their browser defaults as needed.